sambittarai/Final-Year-Thesis-Retinal-Vessel-Segmentation-/README.md

 10. [Conclusion](#conclusion)

 ## 1. Introduction: <a name="introduction"></a>
+Many severe eye-related disorders such as diabetic retinopathy, glaucoma, macular degeneration, etc are directly associated with the network of blood vessels present in the eyes.
+Hence, the study of these blood vessels can play a very crucial role during the diagnosis of diseases.
+The current clinical protocol of diagnosis includes manual inspection of fundus images by an ophthalmologist in order to extract relevant information and to look for pathologies.
+This process is extremely time-consuming and requires a lot of domain expertise.
+Computer-assisted diagnostic systems have shown promising results in the past in many related fields in Healthcare.
+Therefore, the primary goal of this project is to develop a Computer-Aided Diagnostic System using Deep Learning, which is capable of segmenting the blood vessels from the retinal fundus image, which can then be used by clinicians for follow-up diagnosis.

 ## 2. Requirements: <a name="requirements"></a>
 It is highly recommended to first try using your current python environment.
 However, the following environment is successfully able to run the code.